-As baby boomers retire and more millennials enter the workforce, employers have really focused on a proactive recruitment strategy in recent years.
-Some key things to consider while recruiting in today’s environment:
+As an employer, it’s becoming important to ensure that your recruitment processes are appealing to as many job seekers as possible.
+As baby boomers retire and more Gen Zers enter the workforce, employers have focused on a proactive recruitment strategy in recent years.
+Here are four key things to consider while recruiting in today’s environment:

-Ensure that your company has flexibility built into work schedules for broader appeal, as work-life balance and cultural fits are things that matter more today than they have in the past.
+Ensure that your company has flexibility built into work schedules for broader appeal.
+Work-life balance and cultural fits are things that matter more today than they have in the past.

 Consider the full nature of the position and ensure that you are very specific in what is required.
 For example, you don’t want to require a bachelor’s degree if the skill set for a particular job that doesn’t require that skill.

 A hard skill could be knowing a particular computer software program, while a soft skill may be “communication skills.”
-A hard skill much easier to teach and adapt a person toward, while a soft skill is much more difficult to teach.
+A hard skill much easier to teach and adapt a person toward.
+On the other hand, a soft skill can be much more difficult to teach.